tkorulczyk/sda-weather-service/README.md

 # SDA Weather Service
 WeatherService is a Java application designed to provide the current weather forecast for a specified city.
-It efficiently fetches weather data from external APIs and caches the results in a local database, enhancing performance and minimizing redundant API calls.
+It efficiently fetches weather data from external APIs and caches the results in a in memory H2 database, enhancing performance and minimizing redundant API calls.

 ![AI Generated Lighting](src/project_desc/img/ai-generated-7922513_1280.jpg?raw=true "AI Generated Lighting")
+Disclimer: the image was generated with the help of artificial intelligence and is therefore not subject to copyright protection.

 ## Key Features: